davidstutz/superpixel-benchmark/docs/EXECUTABLES.md

 in this case the path to `tp_cli.m`, as well as the path to the MatLab executable via `-e`.

-Examples of using the Bash scripts assuming MatLab R2015b to be installed in the home
+Examples of using the Bash scripts:
-directory:

     $ cd examples
     # EAMS